redrails/old-blog/_posts/2017-11-20-predicting-cryptocurrency-prices-with-deep-learning.md

 Maybe AI is worth the hype after all!
 Those graphs show the error on the test set after 25 different initialisations of each model.
 The LSTM model returns an average error of about 0.04 and 0.05 on the bitcoin and eth prices, respectively, crushing the corresponding random walk models.

 Aiming to beat random walks is a pretty low bar.
-It would be more interesting to compare the LSTM model against more appropriate time series models (weighted average, [ARIMA](https://dashee87.github.io/data%20science/general/A-Road-Incident-Model-Analysis/) or Facebook's [Prophet algorithm](https://github.com/facebook/prophet)).
+It would be more interesting to compare the LSTM model against more appropriate time series models (weighted average, autoregression, [ARIMA](https://dashee87.github.io/data%20science/general/A-Road-Incident-Model-Analysis/) or Facebook's [Prophet algorithm](https://github.com/facebook/prophet)).
 On the other hand, I'm sure it wouldn't be hard to improve our LSTM model (gratuitously adding more layers and/or neurons, changing the batch size, learning rate, etc.).
-It's possible that there is no detectable pattern to changes in crypto prices; that no model can separate the signal from the noise (similar to the merits of using [deep learning to predict earthquakes](https://www.scientificamerican.com/article/can-artificial-intelligence-predict-earthquakes/)).
-Maybe I'll discuss these topics in future posts.

-Hopefully, you've detected my scepticism when it comes to applying deep learning to predict changes in crypto prices.
+That said, hopefully you've detected my scepticism when it comes to applying deep learning to predict changes in crypto prices.
 That's because we're overlooking the best framework of all: human intelligence.
 Clearly, the perfect model* for predicting cryptos is:

 $$
 \begin{align}